grepory/ragu/README.md

 {
   "text": "This is some text to add to the vector database.", "collection_name": "my_collection",
-  "metadata": {"source": "direct_input", "author": "Jane Smith"}
+  "tags": ["personal", "notes", "important"], "metadata": {"source": "direct_input", "author": "Jane Smith"}
 }
 ```

+The `tags` parameter is optional and should be an array of strings representing tags to associate with the document.

 #### Get Document